kslik9/CoalitionChallenge/README.md

 GameDev & AR/VR
 AI & Machine Learning

-Coalitions are like clans for the student, the total number of students in every campus is divided by the 4 Coalitions we have for me I chose Blockchain & Web3 where I will try to make a website with web3 integrity
+Coalitions are like clans for the student, the total number of students in every campus is divided by the 4 Coalitions we have for me I chose Blockchain & Web3 where I will try to make a web app with web3 integrity

 the problematic of the project is that today's education and credential verification systems, face many challenges like efficiency, transparency, and trust.
 These issues hinder smooth interactions among educational institutions, students, and employers